syncfusion-content/windowsforms-docs/WindowsForms/calculator/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion Calculator control for WindowsForms
-description: Overview
+description: Overview of Calculator control with all functionalities of standard calculator with the Layout modes and Visual styles.
 platform: WindowsForms
 control: Calculator
 documentation: ug